ActianCorp/dataflow-core-library/README.md

 which can be included on the classpath when using the DataFlow engine.

-## Installing the XPath operator in KNIME
+## Installing the operators in KNIME

 The build also produces a ZIP file which can be used as an archive file with the KNIME 'Help/Install New Software...' dialog.
 The ZIP file can be found in the target directory under